joel130400/ecommerceproject/README.md

 ________________________________________
 Tools & Development Environment
 1. VS Code
-•	VS Code (Visual Studio Code) will be used as the primary integrated development environment (IDE) for writing HTML, CSS, JavaScript code.
+•	VS Code (Visual Studio Code) will be used as the primary integrated development environment (IDE) for writing HTML, CSS, Java Script code.
 It provides a wide range of features like IntelliSense, syntax highlighting, and extensions that make coding easier and more efficient.
 2. Sublime Text
 •	Sublime Text will also be used as an alternative code editor.
 It is lightweight and has powerful features like multi-line editing, quick navigation, and package support for extending functionality.
 3. Browsers: